valeratrades/discretionary_engine/README.md

 Config is read from ${HOME}/.config/discretionary_engine.toml by default, but can also be specified via `--config` cli argument.

 An example config can be found in ./examples/config.toml

+## Current assumptions
+- no two positions are opened on the same symbol
+- execution is only done by market orders
+- no new positions on account are opened outside of the engine

+# TODO for next version

+- [ ] record positions on open

+- [ ] protocols follow

+- [ ] implement the darn Symbol and add to v_utils